 Companies invested or potentially invested at the issuer level are involved in this process, regardless of the type of holdings (equities and bonds).
-The issuers involved are mainly selected according to their level of exposure to the purpose of the participation because the environmental, social and governance issues that companies face have a major impact on society, both in terms of risks and opportunities.
+The issuers involved are selected primarily according to their level of exposure to the object of the holding, since the environmental, social and governance issues that companies face have a major impact on society, both in terms of risks and opportunities.